-Although gas is hovering around only $2.00 per gallon these days, increasing fuel economy is still a top priority for most automakers, due in large part to more strict corporate average fuel economy (CAFE) requirements on the horizon.
+Although gas is relatively cheap these days, increasing fuel economy is still a top priority for most automakers, due in large part to more strict corporate average fuel economy (CAFE) requirements on the horizon.

 One strategy automakers are using is widespread use of synthetic lubricants.
 How do synthetics increase fuel economy compared to conventional lubricants?